Kpfloogs/Team_3_Project_4/README.md

 Our data set also included 3 different factors that were not medical; residency type (urban, rural), marital status; and work type (private, government, self-employeed).
 It would be interesting to dive more into those factors to see if what changes, if any would be made to our machine learning model.

 There are many different machine learning models for us to choose from.
 We choose the models that we understood the best.
-Future adjustments could be made to look at additional models, to see if there are better outcomes; but our accuracy rating of just under 95% is fairly accurate.
+Future adjustments could be made to look at additional models, to see if there are better outcomes; but our accuracy rating of 95% is fairly accurate.

+It would be intersting to test our data against another stroke data set to see if our model predictions were similar to other; and how our model held up with additional data.

 ## Shout Outs, License and Disclamimer
 This is NOT medical advice.
 If you are concerned for your well-being please seek medical care, especially if you are experiencing any stroke like symptoms, please call 9-1-1 and seek emergency medical care.